OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Please select only ONE category for your entry when completing your entry form.
 For our purposes 'feature' refers to films 60 minutes and over.
 We reserve the right to recategorize submissions as we deem appropriate.

-Jury and audience awards will be given in each category.
+Jury awards will be given in each category.
 While the programmers are thrilled to give independent filmmakers a vehicle of expression, an additional commitment is to see that the standout titles at the festival have an opportunity to screen for distributors.
-Therefore the winners of the jury and audience awards in each category will be viewed by industry professionals working in international film distribution and considered for acquisition.
+Therefore the winners of the jury award in each category will be viewed by industry professionals working in international film distribution and considered for acquisition in addition to a cash prize.

 RETURN OF SUBMISSIONS/SCREENERS